nethalo/nethalo.github.io/_posts/2024-09-01-innodb-semaphore-contention.md

 ---
 title: Contention in MySQL InnoDB
-subtitle: Useful Info From the Semaphores Section
+subtitle: Useful info from the semaphores section
 tags: [innodb, mysql, contention, semaphores]
 ---

-# Identifying Contention Points in MySQL Using InnoDB Semaphores
+## Identifying Contention Points in MySQL Using InnoDB Semaphores

 In a high concurrency environment, contention is inevitable.
 This guide explores how to identify contention points using the SEMAPHORES section from the `SHOW ENGINE INNODB STATUS` command output.